-The branding you create for your product or service is one of the most essential advertising tools you have.
-When properly executed, your brand design will create return business from existing customers and find new audiences to sell to.
+The branding for your product or service is one of the most essential advertising tools you have.
+When properly executed, your brand design connect with your dream customers, generate return business with existing customers and find new audiences to sell to.

 Your brand is the face of your business, and everything about the business is part of the brand.
 Things like logo design are important, but what is your company’s overall message?
 What are its values?
 What changes does it hope to inspire?

 If your brand doesn’t have a message or purpose, it’s time to think of one.
 If you already have a mission statement in place, think of ways to reinforce it through various aspects of your company’s ethos and practices.
 People often pick up on how employees behave and interact with customers and see this as a reflection on a brand.
 This is a good starting point.

 A mistake commonly seen in small business branding is taking too broad of an advertising approach.
 With so many different avenues and channels to choose from, it’s tempting to throw as much money or time as possible at all options and hope for the best.
 Likewise, the number of ways to advertise can be confusing and overwhelming.

 Unfortunately, marketing is only worthwhile if the right people see what you’re sharing.
 A simple way to get the most out of your advertising and avoid wasting time and money is to research which channels are most likely to connect with the audience you’re targeting.
 If you’re having trouble or simply don’t have the time, a branding agency or brand consultant can help you research and utilize your best options.

 Don’t be afraid to self-promote.
 Just creating a brand and hoping for the best isn’t likely to bring in sustainable business.
 However, creating additional content that advertises your brand can help cast a wider net.